Slasher flick Halloween Kills takes on horrors of mob mentality

 After those experiences, Curtis, now 62, promised herself that she would stay away from the series that she first starred in when she was 19.

 "The last thing in the world I thought I would do is another Halloween movie.
 I was perfectly happy with the work I was doing," she tells journalists at an online panel for Halloween Kills.
-The movie opens in cinemas on Oct 28.
+The movie opens in cinemas today.

+Then, a few years ago, actor Jake Gyllenhaal, whom she calls her "unofficial godson", rang her.

 In it, Laurie, her family and residents of Haddonfield are dealing with the psychological damage caused by Myers' 1978 murder spree.
 Green's version erased timelines and events set by other sequels.